Growth Gaps for Quotients by Confined Subgroups: Negligible quotient growth for confined subgroups

 \section{Negligible quotient growth for confined subgroups}

 The goal of this section is to prove Theorem \ref{NegliGrowthThm}.
-The key technical tool is a variant of Extension Lemma \ref{extend3}, which is tailored to the study of confined subgroup.
-This is essentially contained in \cite[Sec.
-5.3]{CGYZ} but exposed in a slightly different account.
-In particular, the arguments here do not use the boundary attached to the space.
+The key technical tool is a variant of the Extension Lemma \ref{extend3} adapted to the study of confined subgroups.
+This variant is essentially contained in \cite[Sec.
+5.3]{CGYZ}, though we present it here in a slightly different form.
+In particular, our arguments do not rely on the boundary of the space.